onceagainarise/Repo_surfer-V2/README.md

 made some changes to over the embedded data and retrieve it . there are some issues but will be solved with the later commits .

-sovled the issues related to the retrival and now we are able to retrieve the embeddings along with the confidence score so that's good.
+sovled the issues related to the retrival and now I AM able to retrieve the embeddings along with the confidence score so that's good. and with the latest commit which take in account of both graph and semantic comparision in giving the confidence score i am done with the phase2 which was one of the most important phase and now will move onto to the llm reasoning stage. the BRAIN.